hep-mirrors/sherpa/Manual/source/manual/getting-started.rst

 ==============================

 Sherpa has been installed successfully on Cray XE6 and Cray XK7.
-The following configure command should be used
+The following configure command should be used:

 .. code-block:: shell-session